Guatemala

 • International Financial Reporting Standards

-As stipulated in the Code of Commerce, all private companies must prepare financial statements in accordance with generally accepted accounting principles (Guatemalan GAAP); however, the Code does not refer specifically to IFRS, nor does it define Guatemalan GAAP.
-Therefore, as reported by the IFRS Foundation, companies prepare financial statements based on the Tax Legislation Decree No. 10 of 2012.
+As stipulated in the Code of Commerce, all companies must prepare financial statements in accordance with generally accepted accounting principles (Guatemalan GAAP); however, this does not refer specifically to IFRS, and the Code does not define Guatemalan GAAP either.
+Therefore, companies prepare financial statements based on the Tax Legislation Decree No. 10 of 2012.

 The Tax Legislation Decree requires medium and large-sized companies to present annual audited financial statements using income tax rules for calculating taxable income.
 Financial statements prepared in accordance with the Tax Legislation Decree are considered special purpose financial statements.
 In addition, the tax administration—Superintendencia de Administración Tributaria (SAT)—also permits companies to prepare statements using IFRS or IFRS for Small- and Medium-sized Entities (SMEs).

-In accordance with the Decree No. 72 of 2001 authorizes the Colegio de Contadores Públicos y Auditores (CCPAG), a professional accountancy organization with mandatory membership, to set accounting standards that its members should apply.
+In accordance with the Decree No. 72 of 2001 authorizes the Colegio de Contadores Públicos y Auditores (CCPAG), a professional accountancy organization with mandatory membership, to set accounting standards for its members.
 The CCPAG adopted IFRS through a Resolution on December 20, 2007 and IFRS for SMEs in 2010.
-However, the CCPAG’s resolutions are not legally binding.
+However, the CCPAG's resolutions are not legally binding.

 Current Status: Partially Adopted